-We will issue the % Convertible Senior Notes due 2025 (the "notes") under a base indenture (the "base indenture") to be dated as of February , 2019, the date of initial issuance of the notes, between us and U.S. Bank, National Association, as trustee (the "trustee"), as supplemented by a supplemental indenture (the "supplemental indenture"), to be dated as of February , 2019, with respect to the notes.
-In this section, and throughout this prospectus supplements the description of the general provisions of the notes and the base indenture in the accompanying prospectus.
+We will issue the 4.50% Convertible Senior Notes due 2025 (the "notes") under a base indenture (the "base indenture") to be dated as of February 7, 2019, the date of initial issuance of the notes, between us and U.S. Bank, National Association, as trustee (the "trustee"), as supplemented by a supplemental indenture (the "supplemental indenture"), to be dated as of February 7, 2019, with respect to the notes.
+In this section, and throughout this prospectus supplement, we refer to the base indenture, as supplemented by the supplemental indenture, as the "indenture."
+This description of notes supplements the description of the general provisions of the notes and the base indenture in the accompanying prospectus.
 The terms of the notes include those expressly set forth in the indenture and those made part of the indenture by reference to the Trust Indenture Act of 1939, as amended (the "Trust Indenture Act").